neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/4-constructors/chapter.md

 ## Wrap Up

 In this chapter we covered constructors, which allow arbitrary initialization logic, as well as how to verify the invoker of the smart contract.
 As usual, don't forget to check the tests to see the new check for the `owner` property.
-Notice how we use the `masterAccountID` since that is the one that automatically publishes and deploys the smart contract behind the scenes.
+Notice the usage of `masterAccountID`.
+This is the account that automatically publishes and deploys the smart contract behind the scenes.